jayckaiser/adastra-analysis/README.md

 These are defined in `adastra_analytics.wordclouds` in the configs file.

 By default, a customized TF-IDF algorithm is used to generate word-frequencies for the wordclouds.
+The TF portion is built using sklearn's `CountVectorizer`; this is customizable via user-provided kwargs.
+See [here](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) for the CountVectorizer source code (to get a feel for the kwargs).

-I will not claim this has been coded correctly, but the wordclouds look nice, so I'm keeping it as is.
+*Note: I will not claim this has been coded correctly, but the wordclouds look nice, so I'm keeping it as is.*

-Wordplot arguments are entirely customizable based on `wordcloud.Wordcloud` kwargs.
+Wordcloud arguments are entirely customizable based on `wordcloud.Wordcloud` kwargs.
 I've set up a nice set of defaults, but feel free to test further!
+See [here](https://github.com/amueller/word_cloud/blob/master/wordcloud/wordcloud.py) for the Wordcloud source code (to get a feel for the kwargs).

 ```
 wordclouds:

-  output_directory: where should the wordcloud images be saved?
+  output_directory      [REQUIRED] base output directory to save wordclouds
-  where (optional): apply an optional SQL where filter to the dataset before any wordclouds are built
+  where                 [OPTIONAL] where-clause to apply to the dataset before every wordcloud
-  documents_column: which column in the dataset should be used to build the wordclouds?
+  documents_column      [REQUIRED] name of 'documents' column in the dataset that will build the wordclouds
-  filter_columns: which columns in the dataset are used in where-filter queries below?
-  tfidf_args:
+  filter_columns        [REQUIRED] column subset used in where-filters below
-    * these are kwargs to provide to the CountVectorizer used to build the TF-IDF frequencies
+  tfidf_args:           [REQUIRED] sklearn `CountVectorizer` kwargs used to build term-frequencies
-  wordcloud_args:
-    * these are universal wordcloud kwargs to apply to all wordclouds below
+  wordcloud_args:       [OPTIONAL] `wordcloud.Wordcloud` kwargs applied to all wordclouds

   wordclouds:

-    [wordcloud1]:
-      file: name of the output file to save the wordcloud to
+    [wordcloud1]:       [REQUIRED] key to query, accessible via `--wordclouds wordcloud1`
+      file              [REQUIRED] output subpath under {output_directory}
+      image_file        [OPTIONAL] path to image mask; uses internal game file at `file` if unspecified
-      where: a where-filter to restrict which lines build the wordcloud
+      where             [REQUIRED] where-clause to subset text used in the wordcloud
-      image_filepath (optional): the path to the file to mask the wordcloud over; if unspecified, looks for a file with the same name as `file` within `{adastra_directory}/game/images`
-      wordcloud_args:
-        * these are kwargs to provide to the wordcloud; they overwrite the universal kwargs defined above
+      wordcloud_args:   [OPTIONAL] `wordcloud.Wordcloud` kwargs applied to this specific wordcloud

     [wordcloud2]:
       ...